jscriptcoder/crypto-portfolio/README.md

 $ npm install
 ```

-Next you're gonna open a second terminal to run the express server that interfaces with Defillama API (under the hood it's just importing a JSON file with the data)
+Next you're gonna open a second terminal to run the express server that interfaces with Defillama API.
+Under the hood it's just importing a JSON file with the data.

 Run the following command: